Information Regarding Post and Print for Parking Infringements

 To report obscured or missing signs or to request changes to parking management, please submit a service request or call 9847 6666 during business hours.

-- RMS road rules and regulations - More information about traffic and parking regulations.
+- NSW road rules - More information about traffic and parking regulations.

 - Revenue NSW - More information about your options if you receive a penalty notice.